 BELMONT, N.Y. — Cornell Cooperative Extension of Allegany County’s Agriculture Program is excited to announce:

-Gardening on a Budget is one of many programs offered by Cornell Cooperative Extension of Allegany County (CCE-Allegany).
+Pasture Walks are one of many programs offered by Cornell Cooperative Extension of Allegany County (CCE-Allegany).
 The association is part of the national cooperative extension system, an educational partnership between County, State, and Federal governments.
 As New York’s land grant university Cornell administers the system in this state.
-For more information, call 525-268-7644 or visit our website at www.cce.cornell.edu/allegany.
-Cornell University Cooperative Extension provides equal program and employment opportunities.
+For more information, call 585-268-7644 or visit our website at www.cce.cornell.edu/allegany.
+Cornell Cooperative Extension provides equal program and employment opportunities.

 –Cornell Cooperative Extension Allegany County